 Minimally invasive endoscopy providing direct visualization of the paranasal sinuses in cases of nasal discharge or chronic inflammation.

-Sinus endoscopy provides valuable information about the condition of the mucosa, bony structures, and disease processes within the head.
-It also allows targeted sampling such as lavage samples or biopsies and supports planning of further therapeutic measures.
-It is a key minimally invasive diagnostic tool for equine sinus disease.
+It also allows targeted sampling such as lavage or biopsies and supports planning of further therapeutic measures.

 Board certified equine veterinarian specializing in dental and sinus surgery with extensive experience in complex referral cases.